ariellewolter/research_notebook_ver4/README.md

   pnpm dev
   ```
 - Open your browser to [http://localhost:5180](http://localhost:5180)
+- **Calendar Setup:** Go to the Settings page to connect your Google, Outlook, or Apple Calendar.

 ### 6. **Environment Variables (Optional)**
 Create a `.env` file in `apps/backend/` for custom DB or Zotero integration (see below for details).